Measurement of the branching fractions and longitudinal polarisations of $B^0_{(s)} \to K^{*0} \kern 0.18em \overline{\kern -0.18em K}{}^{*0}$ decays: Determination of branching fractions

 \section{Determination of branching fractions}

 The branching fractions of \BdsKstKst decays are measured relative to \BdorBsDpi decays via a ratio of efficiency-corrected yields, according to

 where $N$ and $\epsilon$ are signal yields and total efficiencies, respectively, while $\br{\Kstarz\to \Kp\pim}$ is set to 2/3 based on isospin symmetry and the assumption that \Kstarz mesons decay only in the $K\pi$ channel.
 The total efficiencies are obtained from the corresponding simulation samples, which are calibrated in order to correct for known data-simulation differences from sources already described in Sec.~\ref{sec:efficiency}.
-As these simulation samples are produced with the amplitude model from Run~1~\cite{LHCb-PAPER-2019-004}, they are also reweighted by the amplitude results of this analysis.
+As these signal simulation samples are produced with the amplitude model from Run~1~\cite{LHCb-PAPER-2019-004}, they are also reweighted by the amplitude results of this analysis.
+Simulation for the normalisation samples is based on known \decay{\DmorDsm}{\Km\Kp\pim} amplitude models~\cite{CLEO:2008msk,BaBar:2010wqe}.

 Uncertainties on the efficiencies are included as part of the statistical uncertainties and other effects on the assumptions made are addressed as additional sources of systematic uncertainty, detailed in Sec.~\ref{sec:systematics}.
 As a cross-check, the ratio of the efficiency-corrected yields of the two normalisation decays, $N_{\BdDpi}/N_{\BsDspi}$, is computed for each data-taking period and found to be in excellent agreement with previous \lhcb measurements~\cite{LHCb-PAPER-2011-022,LHCb-PAPER-2020-046}.